 Facing the Monster, Talbot sets the lab on fire.
 The angry mob arrives just in time for Talbot to tell them to leave.
 The Monster dies in the flames.

-Again, there are three distinct stories.
+Once again, there are three largely distinct stories.
 Firstly, Dracula’s cure.
 I’m not clear at all on why Dracula wants to be cured, or even if he does.
 Was his trip to Dr Edelman’s lab a genuine desire to regain his humanity?
 Or an attempt to get close to Miss Morell?
 I just don’t know.